kasparmartens/website/content/home/about.md

 ### News

+* June 2020 -- I am excited to be (remotely) joining Apple Health AI for an internship
 * January 2020 -- AISTATS success!
 Two papers accepted to AISTATS 2020!
 * April 2019 -- Our paper [Decomposing feature-level variation with Covariate Gaussian Process Latent Variable Models](http://proceedings.mlr.press/v97/martens19a.html) has been accepted to ICML 2019
 * February 2019 -- I am excited to spend the next three months on a research placement in [PROWLER.io](https://www.prowler.io/)